takugian/quick-tutorials-with-aws/cloudfront/cloudfrontapigateway/README.md

 # cloudfrontapigateway

 This project creates:
-- CloudFront distribution in front an API Gateway
+- CloudFront distribution in front of an API Gateway
     - CachingOptimized as the cache policy configured;
     - Georestriction configured;